WBIM-FM

 WBIM-FM (91.5 FM) is a non-commercial, educational radio station broadcasting 24/7 from the campus of Bridgewater State University.
-The station has a mostly alternative and indie rock format during regular automation, but the station does have many specialty shows which cater to such formats as R&B, Metal, Jazz, Hip Hop, sports, decade specific, and many other formats.
-Licensed to Bridgewater, Massachusetts, United States.
-The station is currently owned by Bridgewater State University.
+The station has a mostly alternative and indie rock format during regular automation, but the station does have many specialty shows which cater to such formats as R&B, metal, jazz, hip hop, sports, decade specific, and many other formats.
+Licensed to Bridgewater, Massachusetts, United States, the station is owned by Bridgewater State University.